ITAR Compliance Checklist: What You Need to Know

 Ignoring Export License Requirements

 Another common mistake is exporting defense articles without the required export licenses or not renewing them in time.
-For instance, a company might inadvertently continue to export defense articles to a foreign country after their export licenses have expired.
+For instance, a company might inadvertently continue to export defense articles to a foreign country after its export licenses have expired.
 To avoid such a situation, it’s critical to keep track of export licenses and their expiry dates.

 The Success of a Robust ITAR Compliance Program

-On a positive note, avoiding these common mistakes and implementing a robust ITAR compliance program can lead to success.
+On a positive note, avoiding these common mistakes and implementing an ITAR compliance program can lead to success.
 A program that includes comprehensive employee training, regular audits, secure data handling procedures, and vigilant supply chain management not only safeguards a company against violations but also boosts its reputation in the industry.